This article was updated in January 2022.

 The Global WordPress Economy: Half a Trillion in Revenue

-According to a groundbreaking new study of the global WordPress economy released this week, “The Economic Value of WordPress,” WordPress is expected to grow to $635.5 billion by the end of 2021—a huge increase from the estimated $596.7 billion economy in 2020.
+According to a groundbreaking study of the global WordPress economy, “The Economic Value of WordPress,” WordPress is expected to grow to $635.5 billion by the end of 2021—a huge increase from the estimated $596.7 billion economy in 2020.
 The comprehensive analysis, spearheaded by WP Engine, examined and measured the economic value of the expanding WordPress ecosystem.
 It also weighed the corresponding social impact of the tight-knit open source community at large.

 Here’s a look at the numbers.
 If WordPress were its own country, its economy would rank 39th in the world by GDP.
 In fact, the projected 2021 WordPress economy is comparable to that of the Apple App Store ($643B) and Tesla ($550.72B).